Pravargav/Amadeus/AI-imp-Notes/Claude/Course/prod-engineering-eval-n-security/evals-n-judges.md

 - It does not improve the system.
 - It measures the system.
 - It provides a number you can track over time.

-Without evals, "done" is a feeling.

-With evals, "done" is a score.

 ---

 ## Design Document: Define Success Before Building